Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

-The explicit form of the electron–phonon collision term is derived from the full FM self-energy.
-Owing to the statically screened electron–phonon vertex adopted in this work, the collision integral follows directly without additional vertex approximation.
+The explicit form of the electron-phonon collision term is derived from the full FM self-energy.
+Owing to the statically screened electron-phonon vertex adopted in this work, the collision integral follows directly without additional vertex approximation.
 Within this approximation, the diagonal contribution to the collision integral reads \cite{Marini2013, OMahony2019, Stefanucci2024}: